KMSKA LATE - Literaire tour about Magritte

 Practical

-• This activity will take place in Dutch.
+- This performance will be conducted in Dutch.

 Free with a museum ticket.
 No reservation required.
 Once full, it’s full!